 In conclusion, I am very eager to study Supply Chain Management at the University of ________, as it would give me a chance to deepen my skills and knowledge in one of the field’s top universities.
 I am confident I excel in this programme due to my solid educational foundation in business and personality strengths.

 Thank you again for reading my personal statement.
 I look forward to hearing from you.

-1. It is well-organized and directly answers key questions
+The essay is well-organized and directly answers key questions

 The applicant clearly lays out her educational and professional background as well as her skills.
 She also includes two solid paragraphs about why she has chosen her program of study and later explains why she is both qualified and a perfect fit.